Blueprint (CSS framework)

-Blueprint is a CSS framework designed to reduce development time and ensure cross-browser compatibility when working with Cascading Style Sheets (CSS).
+Blueprint is a discontinued CSS framework designed to reduce development time and ensure cross-browser compatibility when working with Cascading Style Sheets (CSS).
 It also serves as a foundation for many tools designed to make CSS development easier and more accessible to beginners.

 History

 Blueprint was first created by Olav Bjørkøy and released on August 3, 2007.
 By August 11, Blueprint included work based on ideas from Jeff Croft, Nathan Borror, Christian Metts, and Eric A. Meyer.
 Version 0.8 was released on November 11, and included various bugfixes as well as a new "tabs" plugin.
+Blueprint's source repository was archived in April 2020.

 Purpose

 One of the goals stated by the core team is to facilitate the development of new tools for working with CSS.
 A variety of CSS generators, visual editors, themes, and frameworks are based on Blueprint, many of which can be found on the Blueprint Wiki.

 License

 Blueprint is released under a modified version of the MIT License, making it free software.
 It can be either used as is, or further adapted for use via a compression tool that is written in Ruby.